skypilot-org/skypilot/docs/source/reference/tpu.rst

          runtime_version: 2.5.0 # TPU software version to be used.

 The above YAML considers :code:`n1-highmem-8` as the host machine and :code:`tpu-v2-8` as the TPU node resource.
 You can modify the host instance type or the TPU type.
-To show what TPU types are supported, run :code:`sky show-gpus`.

 Here is a complete task YAML that runs `MNIST training <https://cloud.google.com/tpu/docs/run-calculation-jax#running_jax_code_on_a_tpu_vm>`_ on a TPU Node using TensorFlow.